Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 All software are installed under root directory, e.g. Tachyon is installed in /tachyon, Hadoop is installed in /hadoop, Zookeeper is installed in /zookeeper.

-You can run some tests against Tachyon to check its health:
+On leader master node, you can run some tests against Tachyon to check its health:

     $ /tachyon/bin/tachyon runTests